 Robotic technology takes surgery above the limits of the human hand, introducing precise, versatile instrument movement combined with three-dimensional visualization of the operative site.
 Crittenton Hospital Medical Center is leading the way here in Michigan in minimally invasive surgery.
 Crittenton has more than 20 surgeons on staff trained in robotic surgery in a number of specialties, including general surgery, gynecologic surgery, urology, and gynecologic oncology.
-As one of only 34 epicenters in the United States, Crittenton attracts surgeons from around the globe.
-Crittenton uses the da Vinci® Surgical System, which provides patients with a minimally invasive treatment option for a range of complex conditions.
+Crittenton attracts surgeons from around the globe and uses the da Vinci® Surgical System, which provides patients with a minimally invasive treatment option for a range of complex conditions.

 How it’s done

 Most minimally invasive surgeries are performed with da Vinci robotics.
 The da Vinci uses a laparoscope—a fiber-optic scope fitted with a small camera—placed inside the abdomen through a tiny cut.
 The laparoscope allows the surgeon to see inside the body on a computer screen.